MisterVaidas/ReadingNotes/201/class-01.md

 # Read: Class 01 Assignment

-A lot of articles i read in this lecture, so i will try to discuss here what i learned.
-Lets begin!
+I read a lot of articles in this lecture, so i will try to discuss them all in here.
+Let's begin!

 ### Task 1: Compose a short poem describing how `HTTP` sends data between computers.